My Teaching Moments

 After graduating from Michigan, I needed a job.
 And I also wanted to get my American citizenship.
 So I accepted a teaching position at what I thought was a quaint New England small-town school, the Greenwich Country Day School in Greenwich, CT.
-I had no idea that this school’s students were from some of the most affluent families in America.
-I was blown away by the amount of wealth in this little Connecticut town.
-But I took advantage of my posh surroundings and got the Headmaster of the school to sponsor my citizenship.
+To my surprise, I discovered that this school’s students came from some of the most affluent families in America.
+The wealth in this small Connecticut town was astonishing, and it opened my eyes to a different world.
+I took advantage of my posh surroundings and got the headmaster of the school to sponsor my citizenship.
+This experience not only helped me secure my status but also exposed me to diverse teaching philosophies and methodologies, greatly enriching my teaching career.

-I made many friends during three enjoyable years at Greenwich Country Day.
+Throughout my teaching moments, I made many friends during the three enjoyable years at Greenwich Country Day.
+The connections I formed with my students were profound and continue to impact my life.
 I still run into my students every so often, especially on Facebook.
 It’s always a little disconcerting to hear those words “Hey Mr. Winkler!”
+It reminds me of the influence a teacher can have in shaping a young person’s life and the enduring nature of those relationships.
+Seeing their growth and achievements is a testament to the time and dedication invested during those years.

 The Greenwich Country Day School Chorus

 Here is a recording of a Christmas concert at Greenwich Country Day in 1983.
-At the time, there were not many Jews in Greenwich CT.
-So, naturally, I stuck a Hanukkah song into the program.
+At that time, there were not many Jews in Greenwich CT, so I naturally included a Hanukkah song in the program.
 I don’t think most of the parents knew what to think of it.
-Bottom-line, the kids seemed to like it.
-But it was daring for Greenwich in the early eighties.
+However, the bottom line was that the kids seemed to enjoy the diversity in the music.
+It was daring for Greenwich in the early eighties, and it highlighted the importance of inclusivity in our cultural celebrations.
+This experience taught me about the significance of representation in music and education, and the joy that comes from sharing different traditions with a receptive audience.

 A Gifted Student